ChampionCynthia/TF2-Base/README.md

 The steps to compile Source SDK 2013 Multiplayer mods apply to this port, and are detailed on [Valve's Developer Community](https://developer.valvesoftware.com/wiki/Source_SDK_2013).
 Here are the steps applied for the pre-built binaries.

 Environment used: [Xcode 6.4](https://developer.apple.com/downloads/more) on OSX 10.11 El Capitan (Apple Developer ID required to download Xcode).
+OSX SDK left untouched from the generated Xcode project, that is to say OSX 10.9 Mavericks.

 * Install Xcode (5.0.2 or 6.4) and the Command-Line tools for the OSX+Xcode versions you have.